Lilly Supply home

 Review these questions with your healthcare provider:

-❑Are you scheduled to have surgery or other procedures that use anesthesia or deep sleepiness (deep sedation)?
+Are you scheduled to have surgery or other procedures that use anesthesia or deep sleepiness (deep sedation)?

 How to take

-- Mounjaro is injected under the skin (subcutaneously) of your stomach (abdomen), thigh, or upper arm.
+• Inject Mounjaro under the skin (subcutaneously) of your stomach (abdomen), thigh, or another person should inject in the back of your upper arm.
+Do not inject Mounjaro into a muscle (intramuscularly) or vein (intravenously).

 Learn more

 Mounjaro is a prescription medicine available as a pre-filled single-dose pen in 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, or 15 mg per 0.5 mL injection.
-For more information, call 1-833-807-MJRO (833-807-6576) or go to www.mounjaro.lilly.com.
+For more information, call 1-800-LillyRx (1-800-545-5979) or go to www.mounjaro.lilly.com.

 This summary provides basic information about Mounjaro but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your healthcare provider.
 Be sure to talk to your healthcare provider about Mounjaro and how to take it.
 Your healthcare provider is the best person to help you decide if Mounjaro is right for you.

-TR CON CBS 05NOV2024
+TR CON BS 19DEC2025

 Mounjaro® and its delivery device base are registered trademarks owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.

-Zepbound® (ZEHP-bownd) is an injectable prescription medicine that may help adults with obesity, or some adults with overweight who also have weight-related medical problems to lose excess body weight and keep the weight off.
-It should be used with a reduced-calorie diet and increased physical activity.
+• obesity, or some adults with overweight who also have weight-related medical problems, to lose excess body weight and keep the weight off.

-- Zepbound contains tirzepatide and should not be used with other tirzepatide-containing products or any GLP-1 receptor agonist medicines.
+Zepbound contains tirzepatide and should not be used with other tirzepatide-containing products or any GLP-1 receptor agonist medicines.
 It is not known if Zepbound is safe and effective for use in children.

 Warnings - Zepbound may cause tumors in the thyroid, including thyroid cancer.
 Watch for possible symptoms, such as a lump or swelling in the neck, hoarseness, trouble swallowing, or shortness of breath.
 If you have any of these symptoms, tell your healthcare provider.